Austin Seferian-Jenkins: 2016 season

 On September 26, 2016, Seferian-Jenkins was claimed off waivers by the New York Jets.

 Seferian-Jenkins recorded 10 total receptions for 110 yards in seven games with the Jets.

 2017 season

 On March 15, 2017, Seferian-Jenkins was suspended the first two weeks of the 2017 season for violating the NFL Policy and Program for Substances of Abuse.

-During Week 6 against the New England Patriots, Seferian-Jenkins fumbled inches from the endzone, in which the ball landed out of bounds in the endzone, resulting in a touchback.
-The call was controversial, but ultimately the error loomed large, as the Jets lost the game 17–24.
+During Week 6 against the New England Patriots, Seferian-Jenkins was thought to have fumbled inches from the endzone, resulting in a touchback.
+The call was controversial, since he retained possession going to the ground and only momentarily appeared to shift the ball as he crossed the goal line, but ultimately the error loomed large, as the Jets lost the game 17–24.
 He played in 13 games, of which he started ten, in the 2017 season.
 He finished with 50 receptions for 357 receiving yards and three receiving touchdowns.

 Jacksonville Jaguars

 On March 15, 2018, Seferian-Jenkins signed a two-year, $10 million contract with the Jacksonville Jaguars.
 He was placed on injured reserve on October 9, 2018, after aggravating a core muscle injury.
 He played in five games in the 2018 season.
 He recorded 11 receptions for 90 receiving yards and one touchdown.

 On February 18, 2019, the Jaguars declined the option on Seferian-Jenkins' contract, making him a free agent at the start of the new league year.